nickanderson/nickanderson.github.io/content/post/how-i-org-in-2024/index.md

 [^fn:4]: Maggie Appleton has a nice post about [Daily notes as a frictionless default input for personal knowledge management systems](https://maggieappleton.com/daily-notes).
 [^fn:5]: I am not perfect in remembering to capture each thing but I don't need to be perfect to be effective.
 [^fn:6]: `%a` - Annotation, normally the link created with `org-store-link`.
-[^fn:7]: `org-web-tools` contains library functions and commands useful for retrieving web page content and processing it into Org-mode content. <https://github.com/alphapapa/org-web-tools>
-[^fn:8]: `org-protocol` intercepts calls from emacsclient to trigger custom actions without external dependencies.
-Only one protocol has to be configured with your external applications or the operating system, to trigger an arbitrary number of custom actions. <https://orgmode.org/worg/org-contrib/org-protocol.html>
-[^fn:9]: `org-rich-yank` doesn't get enough publicity, I used it many times a day.
+[^fn:7]: `org-rich-yank` doesn't get enough publicity, I used it many times a day.
 It pastes the last copied text and automatically surrounds the snippet in blocks, marked with the major mode of where the code came from, and adds a link to the source file after the block.
 I recommend customizing `org-rich-yank-format-paste` and making the link to the source a comment as described in the README. <https://github.com/unhammer/org-rich-yank>
+[^fn:8]: `org-web-tools` contains library functions and commands useful for retrieving web page content and processing it into Org-mode content. <https://github.com/alphapapa/org-web-tools>
+[^fn:9]: `org-protocol` intercepts calls from emacsclient to trigger custom actions without external dependencies.
+Only one protocol has to be configured with your external applications or the operating system, to trigger an arbitrary number of custom actions. <https://orgmode.org/worg/org-contrib/org-protocol.html>
 [^fn:10]: `org-jira` facilitates getting content from Jira into org-mode and managing Jira issues from org-mode. <https://github.com/ahungry/org-jira>
+[^fn:11]: `gif-screencast` captures one frame per user action and let's me stay inside Emacs while doing so.
+The project can be found here: <https://gitlab.com/ambrevar/emacs-gif-screencast>
-[^fn:11]: `org-roam-dynamic-blocks` is not yet packaged, but you can find it here <https://github.com/chrisbarrett/nursery/blob/main/lisp/org-roam-dblocks.el>.
+[^fn:12]: `org-roam-dynamic-blocks` is not yet packaged, but you can find it here <https://github.com/chrisbarrett/nursery/blob/main/lisp/org-roam-dblocks.el>.
 Perhaps someday it will become part of Org-roam <https://github.com/org-roam/org-roam/issues/2251>